sanjit-bhagat/devops-git-practice/devops-project/readme.md

 # DevOps Git Practice Project

 ## Scenario
+As a Junior DevOps Engineer, I was tasked with setting up a new project and managing it using Git and GitHub.
+During this project, I performed various version control operations such as creating repositories, committing changes, working with feature branches, stashing temporary work, merging branches, and pushing code to GitHub.

+## Project Overview

-This project was created to practice Git and GitHub commands used by DevOps Engineers.
-I created a repository, added project files, committed changes, created feature branches, used Git stash, merged branches, and pushed the project to GitHub.
+This project was created to practice Git and GitHub workflows commonly used by DevOps Engineers.
+The objective was to simulate a real-world DevOps project by creating a repository, managing branches, tracking changes, and collaborating through Git.

-##Tasks Performed
+## Tasks Performed

-Initialized a Git repository
+* Initialized a Git repository
-Created project files (README.md, Dockerfile, Jenkinsfile) Added and committed changes
+* Created project files (README.md, Dockerfile, Jenkinsfile)
+* Added and committed changes
-Created and switched between branches
+* Created and switched between branches
-Used Git Stash to save temporary work
+* Used Git Stash to save temporary work
-Merged feature branches into the main branch
+* Merged feature branches into the main branch
-Connected the local repository to GitHub
+* Connected the local repository to GitHub
-Pushed code to a remote repository
+* Pushed code to a remote repository
-Practiced Git Fetch and Git Pull operations
+* Practiced Git Fetch and Git Pull operations

 ## Commands Practiced